griff4692/chemotaxis/README.md

     *
     * @param currentTurn         current turn in the simulation
     * @param chemicalsRemaining  number of chemicals remaining
-    * @param currentLocation     current location of the agent
+    * @param locations           current locations of the agents
     * @param grid                game grid/map
     * @return                    a cell location and list of chemicals to apply *